Cheltenham Township Police Department: History

 Cheltenham Township Police Department was formed in February 1903 by the Township board of Commissioners.
 At the time of formation, there was one chief, and only seven officers.
-Since then, the force has expanded drastically, operating with about 84 members.
-However, due to drastic budget cuts, the number of sworn personnel has dwindled to 76 in 2010-2011, 70 in 2015.
+Since then, the force has expanded dramatically, operating with 86 members in the early 2000's.
+However, due to drastic budget cuts, the number of sworn personnel has dwindled to 76 in 2010-2011, and 70 in 2015.
 2012 saw the Cheltenham Police Department's first layoffs in the Township's history, when 2 sworn members and 3 civilian employees were laid off due to Township budget shortfalls.

 The Cheltenham Township Police Department started 2017 with only 67 sworn personnel, down 19 officers from the authorized force of 86 in the late 1990s into the early 2000s.
-However, as of 2020 the number has increased to 73 officers.
+However, as of 2020 the number has increased to 71 officers.

 Divisions

-Cheltenham Police can be divided into four divisions: The Administrative Services Division, the Detective Division, the Patrol Division, and the Professional Standards Division.
+Cheltenham Police can be divided into three divisions: The Administrative Services and Professional Standards Division, the Detective Division, and the Patrol Division.
+Current total authorized staffing is one Chief, three Lieutenants, thirteen Sergeants and fifty four Police Officers.

-Administrative Services Division
+Administrative Services and Professional Standards Division

-The Administrative Services Division consists of one Lieutenant, two Sergeants, six Police Staff, and one Secretary.
-This division also oversees the Animal Control Unit.
+The Administrative Services Division consists of one Lieutenant, three Sergeants, three Police Officers, and several Civilian staff.
+The Administrative Services & Professional Standards Division is made up of Sworn Personnel and nearly all of the department's Civilian non-sworn Employees (except for the Evidence Technician and the Chief's Administrative Assistant).
+Administration Services & Professional Standards Division responsibilities include receiving, processing, and investigating all citizen complaints, conducting all internal investigations, and serve as the Department’s liaison on all civil actions involving the Department.
+All Department wide mandatory training and all specialized training for our Officers are coordinated through the Administration Services & Professional Standards Division.
+Additionally, the Community Response Unit falls under this division.
+The Township's School Crossing Guards also fall under this division.

 Detective Division

-The Detective Division consists of nine detectives, one Detective Sergeant, and one Detective Lieutenant Commander.
+The Detective Division consists of seven detectives, two Detective Sergeants, and one Detective Lieutenant Commander.
 The detectives work cooperatively with the police officers to solve crimes, in addition to working closely with the community.
 The Detectives are provided with state of the art equipment necessary to solve all cases.

 Patrol Division

 The Patrol Division is what comprises the majority of the police force.
 The Patrol Division is the first group that is notified in the case of an emergency.
-The Patrol Division consists of one Lieutenant, eight Street Supervisors, and a Community Policing Supervisor.
-Each Supervisor manages four platoons, in addition to two Special Units.
-Many of the officers in the Patrol Division deal with educating the community, through the DARE program, and the "Neighborhood Alerts Program."
+The Patrol Division consists of one Lieutenant, eight Street Supervisors, and forty Police Officers.
+Each team of two Supervisors manage one of four platoons.
+Nearly all of the Officers in the Patrol Division are trained in Crisis Intervention, and there are a number of Officers who are trained as Crime Scene Technicians who are capable of processing crime scenes for physical evidence.

-Professional Standards Division

-The Professional Standards Division consists of one Lieutenant and One Sergeant, who handle and process all the township resident's complaints.
-In addition, the Professional Standards Division help to coordinate the training for all the Special Units.
-Up until March 2011, students were allowed to intern with the police department, as run by the Professional Standards Division.